nalbarr/my-repos/README.md

 - Add CI build, cloud deploy

 ### Concepts
-- TODO: move this to high level portfolio topics and prioritize blogs
+- TODO: move this to high level portfolio topics, prioritize blogs

 ### Capabilities
+- TODO: move this to HYBRID #1, #2 and # modules

 #### Makefile is your friend
 - [Makefiles](https://github.com/nalbarr/hello-luke-hybrid2)